amitvakula/PBRWebApp/README.md

 Test changes in rangographs.js and graph.html by visiting localhost:8000/polls/1/graphs

+Test new "run" functionality in the "workflow view" by visiting localhost:8000/polls/1/workflow

 For easier debugging, use developer tools in Google Chrome to read console

 Current Functionality: